yoyoson/tmux-rhel-rpmbuild/README.md

 # Notes

-On RHEL6, You might have to first "yum remove libevent" and then "yum install <new libevent RPM>" because there are nfs dependencies that can't immediately use the new libevent.
+On RHEL6, You might have to first "yum remove libevent" and then "yum install \<the new libevent RPM\>" because there are nfs dependencies that can't immediately use the new libevent.

 So hopefully you aren't using NFS.
 If you are, sorry about that.